rvantonder/bap-plugins/minos/README.md

 * 4 -> a,c
 * 0 -> a

-3) Path direction: Reverse
+3. Path direction: Reverse

-4) Default depth of path: 100
+4. Default depth of path: 100

-5) Default number of paths: 30
+5. Default number of paths: 30

+6. Sample: no limit

+7. Timeout: infinite

+#### Included checks

+Modules for static checks are still under heavy development, and subject to change.
+Currently, the following checks are provided as PoC examples:

+* `system_check` : check for system arguments
+* `memcpy_check` : check for unchecked length parameter to memcpy
+* `strtol_check` : check for unchecked destination pointer (detect possible cases where destination pointer can be NULL)
+* `sql_check`    : check for modification of a string without escape, before being executed

 ## Options

-Here are some of the more important options:
+Here are some of the more important plugin options:

 * `with_dots` : output dot files of cuts and trims, highlighting the source and sink blocks.
 A dot output of a cut will give show you the scope